 Shad make great bait for catching Channel Catfish.

 Shad are intermediate hosts for several species of the glochidiad stages of mussels and have economic importance in the protection of freshwater mussels with commercial value.

 Shad commonly reach 4 inches in length during the first year of life.
-The maximum size range in Iowa is about 9 to 14 inches.
+The maximum size in Iowa is about 9 to 14 inches.

-Gizzard shad have little value as a food-fish and are seldom taken by hook-and-line.
+Gizzard Shad have little value as a food-fish and are seldom taken by hook-and-line.
 Its flesh, and particularly the gizzard-like stomach, are occasionally fermented to use as catfish bait.
 Dense shad populations provide considerable forage as young for other predatory fishes, and their schooling behavior during the first year make them easy prey for larger fish.
 Some controversy surrounds this forage value, however, as shad quickly outgrow the vulnerable forage size and rapidly assume pest levels in some closed watersheds or when predator populations are insufficient to control their numbers.
-Evidence is quite strong that shad compete with young bluegill for food items, and when populations reach very dense levels, bluegill survival is inevitably lowered.
+Evidence is strong that shad compete with young bluegill for food, and when populations reach very dense levels, bluegill survival is inevitably lowered.
 At that time, eradication of the entire fish population and game fish species restocking, particularly in small lakes is the only alternative to restore acceptable fishing.
 Massive die-offs of young and yearling shad are commonly reported after spring ice-out as a result of their susceptibility to fluctuating water temperatures.